AdaCore/training_material/courses/spark_essentials/060_proof/01-introduction.rst

    Explanations

-   A. Information about :ada:`X` is lost.
+   A. Information about :ada:`X` is lost
-   B. Information about :ada:`X` is lost.
+   B. Information about :ada:`X` is lost
-   C. Information about :ada:`X` is lost.
+   C. Information about :ada:`X` is lost
    D. Correct
    E. Correct (equivalent to answer D)